timeshift92/graphql-svelte/readme.md

 import { SvGraphQL,svqlConfig } from "graphql-svelte";

-// if you have fluent based graphql quert generator for hasura import Hasura from 'hasura-orm' export function hasura(schema) {
+// if you have fluent based graphql query generator for hasura import Hasura from 'hasura-orm' export function hasura(schema) {
 	Hasura['provider'] = client